vertcoin-project/one-click-miner-vnext/README.md

 # Verthash One-Click Miner

+The Verthash One Click Miner is functionally the same as [upstream](https://github.com/vertcoin-project/one-click-miner-vnext) utilizing a new data directory, `verthash-ocm`.

-This adds the ability to change the default [Zergpool](https://zergpool.com/site/faq) payout in VTC to a user-inputted DOGE, BTC, LTC, BCH or DASH address.
+This allows the default [Zergpool](https://zergpool.com/site/faq) payout in VTC to be changed to a user-inputted Dogecoin, Bitcoin, Litecoin, Bitcoin Cash or Dash address.
 Pending payout information will accurately track the payout of choice although Expected Earnings (24h) still reflects an amount in VTC.

-**Current Zergpool payout thresholds as of February 16, 2021:**
+**Current Zergpool payout thresholds as of February 18, 2021:**

 `DOGE payment threshold is 400 DOGE and 80 DOGE on Sunday late evening(CET)`